 Dr. Matthew Pierlott, Associate Professor of Philosophy and Chair of the Philosophy Department

-with support from The Office for Diversity, Equity, and Inclusion.
+with support from The Office of Equal Opportunity and Compliance.

 Goal of the Interfaith, Meaning-Making, and Spirituality Project